Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks

 \section{Meta Learning of Interface Conditions}

 While multi-domain \pinns have shown successes, the selection of the interface conditions remains an open and difficult problem.
 On one hand, naively adding all possible conditions together will complicate the loss landscape, making the optimization challenging and expensive, yet not necessarily giving the best performance.
 On the other hand, different problems can demand a different set of the interface conditions as the best choice, which is up to the properties of the problem itself.
+For example, in our preliminary study about a specific 2D Poisson equation (see Sec \ref{sect:prelim} in Appendix), we found the best accuracy is obtained with a novel combination of three interface conditions, giving 43.7\% error reduction as compared with combining all the interface conditions together; see Table \ref{tb:combine} in Appendix.

-Currently, there is a lack of methodologies to identify conditions for different problems.
-To address this issue, we propose \ours, a meta learning approach to select problem-specific interface conditions.
-Specifically, we consider a parametric PDE family $\Acal$, where each PDE $\zeta \in \Acal$ is parameterized by $\bbeta \in \Xcal \subset \mathbb{R}^d$.
-The parameters can come from the operator $\Fcal$, the source term $f$ and/or the boundary function $g$ (see \eqref{eq:pde}).
+Currently, there is a lack of methodologies to identify conditions for different PDEs.
+To address this issue, we first formulate it as a novel meta learning problem.
+Specifically, we consider a parametric PDE family $\Acal$, where each PDE in $\Acal$ is parameterized by $\bbeta \in \Xcal \subset \mathbb{R}^d$.
+The parameters can come from the operator $\Fcal$, the source term $h$ and/or the boundary function $g$ (see \eqref{eq:pde}).